Hospice care offers end-of-life comfort and support; it works best if you think about it ahead of time.

 Most of us have an opinion about what constitutes good care for ourselves and our loved ones at the end of life—and, despite American cultural diversity, research shows that most of us have similar opinions.
 We want to be as independent as possible and to have our values and preferences respected.
+According to a report published in 2003 by the Hastings Center, a bioethics research institute ("Access to Hospice Care: Expanding Boundaries, Overcoming Barriers"), most Americans would like to die peacefully at home, surrounded by people they care about.
 We also share common fears of suffering in pain, losing control, being a burden to others, and being abandoned.

 In the 1970s, when a rising number of terminally ill people were dying alone in hospitals, these hopes and fears gave impetus to the adoption of hospice care in the United States.
 The philosophy of hospice is that everyone has the right to die free of pain and with dignity, and that families should be supported in helping to make this possible.
 Hospice programs are equipped to provide quality care to the dying and support for their families and caregivers.
 Their services can be especially important to women, who shoulder most of the burden of caregiving and often must help an aging parent or other relative make arrangements.

 The hospice movement has not grown as fast as one might expect, given the seemingly universal appeal of its philosophy.
 The Hastings Center analysis cited several reasons why many of us still die without the medical, nursing, social, and spiritual services that hospice can provide.
 Some of the barriers are overt, such as the laws and policies that affect financing and delivery of hospice care.
 Others are subtle, such as the attitudes of both patients and doctors toward death and dying.
 A major impediment is lack of information.

 Here we offer an introduction to the basics of hospice and a physician's perspective on starting the conversation about end-of-life care (see "A doctor talks about hospice").

 What hospice programs can do